by E. Wilansky, T. Stojecki, P. Olszewski and S. Kowalewski

 An issue that arises early in a SharePoint development project is how best to interact with other systems.
 Because SharePoint is a composite application platform, this question is one you will likely have to answer often.
 Viewing the SharePoint architecture from the Web application level is the easiest way to go about it.
 An instance of SharePoint contains multiple Web applications.
 If you are not familiar with SharePoint application architecture, you should review ” Architectural Overview of Office SharePoint Server 2007.”

-Figure 1 shows typical approaches for interacting with SharePoint within a Web application, between Web applications, and with external systems.
+Typical approaches for interacting with SharePoint within a Web application, between Web applications, and with external systems.
 We’ll cover each of these interactions in the rest of this section.

-Figure 1 SharePoint System Interaction Model
+SharePoint System Interaction Model

 Context is an important consideration when handling SharePoint Web (SPWeb) or site (SPSite) disposal.
-For important information about when you need to explicitly dispose of these objects by using the Dispose method or a using statement, see ” Getting References to Sites, Web Applications, and other Key Objects” and ” Best Practices: Using Disposable Windows SharePoint Services Objects.”
+For important information about when you need to explicitly dispose of these objects by using the Dispose method or a using statement.
+See ” Getting References to Sites, Web Applications, and other Key Objects” and ” Best Practices: Using Disposable Windows SharePoint Services Objects.”

 From the perspective of the SharePoint object model, a SharePoint Web application is an important security boundary.
 Typically, you should not use the SharePoint object model for interactions between SharePoint Web applications.
 See ” Security Programming in SharePoint 2007” for information about other important SharePoint security topics.